wn9237/rest_spec/markdowns/api/directorylinkchange_delete.md

-# Delete DirectoryLinkChange
+# Delete directoryLinkChange

-Delete DirectoryLinkChange.
+Delete directoryLinkChange.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request